tdewolff/Dex/DEVELOPERS-GUIDE.md

 Developers Guide
 ================

-This document contains information about how Dexterous works and is useful for developers of modules, themes or templates.
+This document contains information about how Dex works and is useful for developers of modules, themes or templates.

 Creating modules
 ----------------